 Looking Inside the Brain

 In a similar manner, each time your children focus attention, this activation of their alerting and focusing pathways makes those neural circuits stronger and increases their attention focusing abilities.
-They will certainly need this strengthening of attentive focus if they are to actively learn from time spent on drill and kill activities at school and then come home with any attention left to devote to homework, especially with the lure their videogames, iPods, social networking, and television.
+They will certainly need this strengthening of attentive focus if they are to learn from lenghty and tedious time spent on drill and kill activities at school.
+Little mental energy may be left when the come home and are required to do more repetive drill work, especially with the lure their videogames, iPods, social networking, and television.

-An example would be activating the memory of family camping trips for your child to link with the new learning about the settlers traveling across the country in covered wagons.
+An example would be activating the memory of family camping trips to link with the new learning about the settlers traveling across the country in covered wagons.
 When you help your children link the new learning about the settlers with that long-term stored memory of family camping trips, the school-based social studies lessons grow more dendrites that carry information between neurons that hold the memories.
 Now, the neuroplasticity links are mental Velcro.
 When your children want to remember facts about the social studies lesson for a test, recalling the camping trips retrieves the associated information they need to answer the test questions.
-The added bonus is that because the camping memories are positive and long-established, the same permanence will extend to the facts they learn for that school unit.

 Brains Keep Track of Effort that Does or Doesn't Pay Off